-Judge tosses some convictions against ex-Massachusetts mayor
+Judge says he’ll toss some of ex-mayor’s fraud convictions

-BOSTON (AP) — A federal judge on Monday tossed out several convictions against the Massachusetts mayor elected at just 23 years old who was found guilty by jurors of bilking investors and extorting hundreds of thousands of dollars from marijuana businesses.
+BOSTON (AP) — A federal judge on Monday said he planned to toss several convictions against the Massachusetts mayor elected at just 23 years old who was found guilty by jurors of bilking investors and extorting hundreds of thousands of dollars from marijuana businesses.

-U.S. District Judge Douglas Woodlock overturned eight counts of the jury’s guilty verdict against against ex-Fall River Mayor Jasiel Correia that the judge said prosecutors failed to prove during trial.
+U.S. District Judge Douglas Woodlock said he intended to overturn eight counts of the jury’s guilty verdict against ex-Fall River Mayor Jasiel Correia that the judge said prosecutors failed to prove during trial.

-Corriea, who maintains he is innocent, remains convicted of multiple counts of wire fraud, extortion conspiracy and extortion, but the trimming of his convictions will undoubtedly impact the punishment he receives.
+Corriea, who maintains he is innocent, would remain convicted of multiple counts of wire fraud, extortion conspiracy and extortion.
+He’s expected to be sentenced on Tuesday, and prosecutors had been seeking 11 years behind bars, pointing to what they described as Correia’s continued defiance.

+“The betrayal of people who considered him like family, the pervasive lying, cheating, stealing, and blame-shifting, and the egregious breaches of the public trust must be met with a sentence that thoroughly repudiates the defendant’s abhorrent conduct and deters both this defendant and others like him from doing it again,” Assistant U.S. Attorney Zach Hafer wrote in court documents.

-Correia, now 29, was expected to be sentenced on Monday, but the judge said he was unpersuaded that there was enough evidence to back up several fraud counts against him stemming from allegations that Correia misused money he got from investors who backed his smartphone app called “SnoOwl” on lavish purchases for himself and his then-girlfriend.
+Correia, now 29, had originally been scheduled to receive his punishment on Monday, but the judge said he was unpersuaded that there was enough evidence to back up several fraud counts.
+Those stemmed from allegations that Correia misused money he got from investors who backed his smartphone app called “SnoOwl” on lavish purchases for himself and his then-girlfriend.

-The judge said that prosecutors failed to prove six wire fraud counts by showing that wires — or electronic communications — were used to process the checks Correia got from the investors.
-The judge also ruled that prosecutors failed to prove two counts of filing false tax returns.
+The judge said he believed prosecutors failed to prove six wire fraud counts by showing that wires — or electronic communications — were used to process the checks Correia got from the investors.
+The judge also said that prosecutors failed to prove two counts of filing false tax returns.

-Before the judge acquitted Correia on several counts, prosecutors had asked for 11 years in prison, pointing to what they described as Correia’s continued defiance.
-His lawyers had asked for three years behind bars.
+Before the judge made his comments on Monday, Correia’s lawyers had asked for three years behind bars.
+They said in court papers that the former mayor “cannot be defined solely as a ‘crooked politician’ or ‘thief,’” and told the judge that Correia has “great potential to learn from this chapter of his life.”

 “This case evokes the legend of Icarus.
 Mr. Correia flew early, high, and fast.
 The verdict points to a hubristic loss of moral compass and, now, a crash into the sea.
-But Mr. Correia’s story need not end there,” Correia’s defense attorneys wrote in court papers.
+But Mr. Correia’s story need not end there,” Correia’s defense attorneys wrote.

 The charges against Correia in 2018 marked a stunning collapse for the politician who was elected on a promise to rejuvenate the struggling mill city and was once seen as a rising Democratic star.